MonkWho/pfatt/README.md

 1. Prepare for console access.
 1. Reboot.
 1. pfSense will detect new interfaces on bootup.
 Follow the prompts on the console to configure `ngeth0` as your pfSense WAN.
 Your LAN interface should not change.
-1. Configure the  WAN interface (`ngeth0`) to DHCP
-1. Configure your WAN interface to use the MAC address of your Residential Gateway.
+1. In the webConfigurator, configure the  WAN interface (`ngeth0`) to DHCP using the MAC address of your Residential Gateway.
-1. Ensure that `$RG_IF` is added as an interface and enabled.
+1. TODO: IPv6

 If every thing is setup correctly, netgraph should be bridging EAP traffic between the ONT and RG, and tagging the WAN traffic with VLAN0.